 Breed history is a great place to start when you’re researching whether a dog breed will fit in with your lifestyle.
 Not only does the history of a dog’s heritage provide insights into the temperament of your chosen breed.
 It also offers clues about your dog’s exercise needs, suitability as a family dog, and what they most like doing.

 As with most mixed breeds, their breed history is relatively short.
 Looking at the parent breeds provides some idea of what your dog is likely to be like.

-In contrast, the Huskies history is more unclear.
+In contrast, Husky’s history is more unclear.
 What is known is that they originated from Eastern Siberia.

-Goberians vary in appearance a great deal depending on the parent dog coat colours.
-Although Golden Retrievers are all shades of gold ranging from a deep tone to the palest cream.
-Husky coat colours can include white, grey, black, red, sable and copper.
+Goberians vary in appearance a great deal depending on the parent dog coat colors.
+However, Golden Retrievers are all shades of golden coat, ranging from a deep tone to the palest cream.
+Husky coat colors can include white, grey, black, red, sable, and copper.

 Husky Golden Retriever mix temperament

-They are not one man dogs but welcome everyone into their homes.
+They are not one-person dogs but welcome everyone into their homes.
 In addition, neither parent dog is particularly vocal.
-Although your Goberian may inherit the loud alert bark of its Golden Retriever parent or the talkative nature of its Siberian Husky relative.
+However, your Goberian may inherit the loud, alert bark of its Golden Retriever parent or the talkative nature of its Siberian Husky relative.

 The Goberian at its best An intelligent, energetic dog that is tolerant, patient, kind and biddable.